Concordium/concordium-node/docs/grpc.md

 - `bakers : [BakerInfo]` where `BakerInfo` is a JSON record with the following fields
    - `bakerId : Int` &mdash; unique id of the baker
    - `bakerAccount : AccountAddress` &mdash; address of the account to which the baker gets their reward
    - `bakerLotteryPower : Number` &mdash; the baker's current lottery power.
-At the moment this is still fixed at genesis, but in the future the lottery power will be calculdated based on their stake.
+At the moment this is still fixed at genesis, but in the future the lottery power will be calculated based on their stake.

 ## GetModuleList : `BlockHash -> ?[ModuleRef]`